Free expert Ashes picks today

 Our home to expert cricket picks and betting tips for the Ashes.
 Our Ashes picks hub features the best bets and previews for the upcoming Tests, and the best sign-up offers across a host of different sportsbooks for anybody interested in expert betting advice on the series between England and Australia.

-The Pinch Hitter is a freelance cricket writer and tipster who has been producing a daily email on the sport since May 2019.
+The Pinch Hitter is a freelance cricket writer and handicapper who has been producing a daily email on the sport since May 2019.
 Not much top-level cricket goes on without The Pinch Hitter keeping a close eye on it, meaning he is all over the latest statistics, averages, trends and form.
+Full bio here.

 2021-22 Ashes: Fifth Test